 - Joined their team following a complete staff and management removal and urgently deprecated and rebuild numerous expensive legacy systems.

-- Rebuilt the failing legacy custom database systems in CiviCRM.
+- Rebuilt their failing legacy custom database system in CiviCRM.

 - Migrated from a legacy proprietary mail server to Google Apps and conducted staff training.

-- Rebuilt their heavily buggy website with WordPress and a new custom theme (since replaced again with NationBuilder).
+- Rebuilt their highly bug-ridden website with WordPress and a new custom theme (since replaced again with NationBuilder).

 - Manually batched supporter mailouts using Mandrill on the fly until CiviCRM was properly deployed.

 - Re-imaged and maintained a fleet of Mac Minis, and ran day-to-day tech support.

 - Implemented the original prototype in PHP.

 - Built reference client implementations in various languages.

 - Helped run a number of community engagement sessions on Reddit trying to foster interest in the project.

 - I contribute to a number of other open source projects, including writing rulesets for HTTPS-Everywhere, writing code for Babel and filing dozens of bugs with other assorted projects.
-In lieu of what would be an endlessly outdated list here, checkout out my GitHub profile.
+In lieu of what would be an outdated list here, see my GitHub profile.